chiefabel7/azure-compute-docs/articles/virtual-machines/includes/managed-disks-ultra-disks-ga-scope-and-limitations.md

 author: roygara
 ms.service: azure-disk-storage
 ms.topic: include
-ms.date: 10/01/2025
+ms.date: 10/23/2025
 ms.author: rogarana
 ms.custom: include file
 # Customer intent: As a cloud architect, I want to understand the limitations and requirements of Ultra Disks so that I can evaluate their suitability for my virtual machine deployments and ensure compliance with application needs and infrastructure capabilities.
 ---

 The following list contains Ultra Disk's limitations:
-- Ultra Disks deployed using Virtual Machine Scale Sets currently use different formulas for IOPS and throughput for their performance.
+- Only during deployment with Uniform Virtual Machine Scale Sets: At time of deployment, Ultra Disks used with Uniform Virtual Machine Scale Sets use different formulas for IOPS and throughput for their performance.
+Exceeding the limits of these formulas results in a deployment failure.
+Once the deployment succeeds you can [increase the performance](../disks-enable-ultra-ssd.md#adjust-the-performance-of-an-ultra-disk) of these disks.
 See [Ultra Disk IOPS](../disks-types.md#ultra-disk-iops) and [Ultra Disk throughput](../disks-types.md#ultra-disk-throughput) for details.
 - Ultra Disks can't be used as an OS disk or with Azure Compute Gallery.
 - Currently, Ultra Disks only support Single VM and Availability zone infrastructure options as locally redundant storage (LRS).
 Ultra Disks don't support zone redundant storage (ZRS).
 - Ultra Disks don't support availability sets.